Collective Field Theory for Quantum Hall States

+For more details regarding the inclusion of spin into the FQHE on a curved space, see \cite{CLWBig}.

-In summary, we formulate the theory of the Laughlin FQHE states as a field theory of a scalar Bose field.
-We demonstrate that this theory provides a simple way to capture the transport properties beyond the Hall conductance, and also clarifies the appearance of gravitational anomaly.
-We believe that the field theory can be extended to other FQHE states such as Pfaffian and parafermion states associated to the affine \(\widehat{sl}_k(2)\) algebra.
-In this case, the field $\varphi$ is likely to be replaced by the field representing \(sl(2)\) Lie algebra and the Gaussian action by the Wess-Zumino-Witten-Novikov action.
+\paragraph{Conclusion} In summary, we formulated the theory of the Laughlin QH-states as a field theory of a scalar Bose field.
+The field theory consists of the Gaussian action with the background charge and the sub-leading corrections representing the gravitational anomaly.
+We demonstrated that this theory captures conformal properties of quasi-holes, the adiabatic transport, and clarifies the effect of the gravitational anomaly.

-\paragraph{Note added in proof} After completion of this paper S. Klevtsov brought to our attention that the action similar to \eq{271} has been considered in \cite{Klevtsov-Mabuchi} as an admissible action for a random metric.
-The actions become analogous if one identifies the fluctuating density as a random metric and the field \(\varphi\) as a fluctuating K\"ahler potential.
-The formula \eq{23} also appeared in Ref. \cite{Klevtsov-Mabuchi} as a relation between the invariant measures on conformal factors and on K\"ahler potentials.
+Finally we comment that the action similar to \eq{2711} has been considered in \cite{Klevtsov-Mabuchi} as an admissible action for a random metric.
+The actions become analogous upon identifying the fluctuating density as a random metric and the field \(\varphi\) as a fluctuating K\"ahler potential.
+We thank S. Klevtsov for bringing Ref. \cite{Klevtsov-Mabuchi} to our attention.

-\paragraph{Acknowledgments} We thank S. Klevtsov and A. Zabrodin for inputs at different stages of this work and E. Martinec for the discussion of the Fadeev-Popov ghost in the context of \eq{23} and A. Gromov for comments on the draft of the paper.
-The work was supported by NSF DMS-1206648, DMS-1156656, NSF DMR-MRSEC -1420709
+\paragraph{Acknowledgments} We thank A. Gromov, S. Klevtsov and S. Zelditch for comments on the draft of the paper.
+The work was supported by NSF DMR-1206648, DMS-1156656, NSF DMR-MRSEC -1420709